Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Install gpiozero
 • This project uses the gpiozero module to interface with buttons and LEDs.
-• gpiozero is a library that simplifies interacting with GPIO (General Purpose Input/Output) pins the Pi.
+• gpiozero is a library that simplifies interacting with GPIO (General Purpose Input/Output) pins of the Pi.
 • OS Lite does not include gpiozero, so you will need to install it for this project.
 [gpiozero info, docs and recipies](https://gpiozero.readthedocs.io/en/latest/)
 ```